JumpLink/NetflixController/README.md

 ## TODO
-* Firefox/Edge support (convert manifests, fullscreen action)
 * Continue mapping navigation controls to additional page elements (such as other jawbone options)
-* Support non-standard gamepad mappings / offer way to configure mappings
+* Offer way to configure gamepad mappings
 * Configure right joystick to control a virtual mouse
 * Dual action hints for action pairs like volume up/down
 * CSS classes for content outlines